0neMiss/0neMiss/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on WorkWIP a job search application.
-I'm also working on a Lead sheet generator as well as some robotics projects. 🤓
+I'm also working on a lead sheet generator, my personal website, as well as some robotics projects. 🤓
 - 🌱 I’m currently learning Typescript and react-spring.
 - 👯 I’m looking to collaborate on any project I find interesting!
 Feel free to contact me with anything!
 - 💬 Ask me about anything having to do with react or web development in general, I love talking about what I do!